 - Communication and interaction

 - Sensory and/ or physical needs

-As a school we are mindful of, and comply with, the LA Expectations of Schools, which outlines the key ways pupils should be supported in class, along with expected equality duties shown in the school’s Single Equality and Disability Equality policies For more information about support for children and families in schools and across Leicester city, see the 'Local Offer' link below.
+This information should be read alongside our Special Educational Needs and Disability policy, the Anti- Bullying policy and our expected equality duties shown in the school’s Single Equality and Disability Equality policies For more information about support for children and families in schools and across Leicester city, see the 'Local Offer' and ‘My Choice’ links below.